WAdama/nas_vol_info/README.md

 nas_vol_info_b.sh is especially for btrfs filesystem as I have learned that **df** deals not correct with some of the quirks of btrfs.
 This script uses therefore **btrfs filesystem usage** to get the data.

+Sensor has to be created in PRTG on your Synology device.

+Sensor tested on DS 918+ with DSM 6.2.4-25556

 HINT: The value ***Used (%)*** may differ from what DSM tell you.
 Maybe DSM use also **df**.

 ### Prerequisites